 - Set some rules: Remember, the toddler’s temper tantrums would greet you often around this time.
 So, set some rules.
 For instance, no play and straight to bed after 8pm and no high-sugar candies, but can have some extra fruit.
 Rules help set order and mitigate the chances of a stormy tantrum.

 - Social play is important: Interaction with other toddlers and family members helps baby learn to forge social bonds.
 Therefore, social play is crucial.

-- Let the baby be independent: The 18-month-old will love to eat on his own, drink water from the cup, and perhaps try tying his shoelaces after he saw you doing it.
-He may not always get it right, but it is good to let the baby give a try at these things while you keep a watch.
+- Let the baby be independent: The 18-month-old will love to eat on their own, drink water from the cup, and perhaps tie their shoelaces once they see you do it.
+They may not always get it right, but it is good to let the baby give a try at these things while you keep a watch.

-The right amount of stimulation and motivation is all an 18-month-old needs to achieve his growth landmarks.
-But do not be pushy just because other babies of his age are faster.
+The right amount of stimulation and motivation is all an 18-month-old needs to achieve their growth landmarks.
+But do not be pushy just because other babies of their age are faster.
 Babies take time to explore and comprehend the world around them.
-Unless he shows any signs of delay, there is no need to worry about it.
-Eventually, love, care, and stimulation are all that he needs to stay right on track at achieving developmental milestones.
+Unless they show any signs of delay, there is no need to worry about it.
+Eventually, love, care, and stimulation are all that they need to stay right on track at achieving developmental milestones.

 Have any activities to aid the development of an 18-year-old?
 Then share them with other parents in the comments section below.

 2. Important Milestones: Your Child By Eighteen Months; Centers For Disease Control And Prevention (2017)